soulsands/trilium-chat/README.md

 https://soulsands.github.io/trilium-chat/

-After save your Chatgpt apikey and refresh the page, You can use most of the features, except those that depend on Trilium.
+After you save your Chatgpt apikey and refresh the page, You can use most of the features, except those that depend on Trilium.

 Please feel free to experience this page as it directly calls the ChatGPT API.